kalbzero/angular_pokemon/README.md

 ## Development server

+Run `npm i --legacy-peer-deps`, because the Bootstrap and PrimeNg are v15 and Angular/Cli is v16.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding